-After the 2018 Rule Curves for Rainy Lake were developed, an additional HFRRC was created as a second option to the standard rule curve.
-This second curve, as outlined in the IJC 2018 Supplementary Order, is designed to be used in the event that forecasts predict the start of March indicators of high inflows in the upcoming spring are prevalent.
+After the 2018 Rule Curves for Rainy Lake were developed, an additional High Flood Risk Rule Curve (HFRRC) was created as a second option to the standard rule curve.
+This second curve, as outlined in the IJC 2018 Supplementary Order, is designed to be used in the event forecasts in early March predict that indicators of high inflows in the upcoming spring are prevalent.
 During the development of the HFRRC, model simulations indicated that peak levels for moderately large inflow events could be slightly reduced by providing additional drawdown capacity on Rainy Lake in April.
 For extreme inflow events, the High Flood Risk Rule Curve was shown not to have the capacity to prevent extremely high levels on Rainy Lake and, therefore, cannot prevent flooding.